JC-CC-UNI/jc-cc-uni/README.md

 ## Contact

-If you want to talk to me or want to discuess something then feel free to ping on [LinkedIn](https://www.linkedin.com/in/jorge-carhuarica/).
+If you want to talk to me or want to discuss something, then feel free to ping on [LinkedIn](https://www.linkedin.com/in/jorge-carhuarica/).

 <!--
 Find all of my socials and resume in my [website](https://fredrikson.com.ar)